 - Reinforce cultural awareness and identity so the teacher will encourage students to appreciate their heritage.

 - Provide ITEP interns with the opportunity to complete their extended practicum in First Nations schools.

 - Inspire students to be role models so that other First Nations students will realize their potential and recognize the contributions they can make to their community and society at large.

 - Develop and implement relevant materials and techniques in the classroom that will better serve the needs of First Nations children.

 - Give students an opportunity to broaden their educational horizons and provide avenues for them to specialize in areas that are becoming new focuses in education.

-- Provide students with the opportunity to obtain an area of specialization in an Aboriginal language that will allow them to instruct and communicate in this area, and consequently, be instrumental in the preservation of the language.
+- Provide students with the opportunity to obtain an area of specialization in an Indigenous language that will allow them to instruct and communicate in this area, and consequently, be instrumental in the preservation and revitalization of the language.

 Unique Features of the Program

-- Cross-cultural education is incorporated into the course work through the utilization of Elders and resource people of Aboriginal ancestry.
+- Cross-cultural education is incorporated into the course work through the utilization of Elders and resource people of Indigenous ancestry.

 - On-going tutorial, academic counselling services are provided by the ITEP team.